An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network

 \begin{thm}[\cite{KONEN2022333}] Given an initial optimal integer flow $f$, we can determine all optimal integer flows in $\mathcal{O}(\mathcal{F}(m+n)+m\, n)$ time for a single-objective minimum cost flow problem, where $\mathcal{F}$ is the number of all optimal integer flows. \end{thm}

-We, therefore, divide the approach into two phases: In phase one, we determine all extreme nondominated vectors and one weighting vector for each maximally nondominated face.
+Therefore, we divide the approach into two phases: In phase one, we determine all extreme nondominated vectors and one weighting vector for each maximally nondominated face.
 In phase two, we apply the AOF algorithm to the corresponding weighted-sum program for each maximally nondominated face.

 The extreme nondominated vectors and the weighting vectors for each maximally nondominated face can be determined much easier in the case of two objectives.
-Thus, we start by deriving an algorithm for BOIMCF problems and consider afterwards the general case of MOIMCF problems.
+Thus, we start by deriving an algorithm for BOIMCF problems and consider the general case of MOIMCF problems afterward.

-\subsection{Bi-objective minimum cost flow problem}
+\subsection{Bi-Objective Minimum Cost Flow Problem}

-Note, that in the biobjective case, the set of supported flows is equal to the set of weakly supported flows, since every weakly nondominated face contains exactly one nondominated vector (namely an extreme point), which dominates the complete face.
+In the bi-objective case, the set of supported flows is equal to the set of weakly supported flows since every weakly nondominated face contains exactly one nondominated vector (namely an extreme point), which dominates the complete face.

-First, we determine all $N$ extreme points and precisely one corresponding extreme flow by using the enhanced parametric programming approach in $\mathcal{O}(M+ Nn(m+n\log n))$ time~\cite{raith17}, where $M$ denotes the time required to solve a given single-objective minimum cost flow problem problem.
+First, we determine all $N$ extreme points and precisely one corresponding extreme flow by using the enhanced parametric programming approach in $\mathcal{O}(M+ Nn(m+n\log n))$ time~\cite{raith17}, where $M$ denotes the time required to solve a given single-objective minimum cost flow problem.
 Also, the algorithm stores one extreme flow for each extreme nondominated point.

-Note, that in the biobjective case every maximally nondominated face $F_\mathcal{Y}$ of $\conv(\mathcal{Y})$ is a line segment connecting two adjacent extreme supported points if there is more than one nondominated point (\(|\mathcal{Y}_N|>1\)).
-A maximally nondominated face can only have dimension zero if there is only one extreme nondominated point, which implies that there is only one nondominated point (or in other words the ideal point is feasible).
+In the bi-objective case, every maximally nondominated face $F_\mathcal{Y}$ of $\conv(\mathcal{Y})$ is a line segment connecting two adjacent extreme supported points if there is more than one nondominated point (\(|\mathcal{Y}_N|>1\)).
+A maximally nondominated face can only have dimension zero if there is only one extreme nondominated point, which implies that there is only one nondominated point (or, in other words, the ideal point is feasible).